queer-community-allies/queer-community-allies/donate/index.md

 - [Donate via PayPal](/donate/paypal)
 - [Donate via Venmo](/donate/venmo)

-Thank you to all our corporate sponsors!
+A big thank you to all our corporate sponsors

-Backyard Bookkeeper
+- Backyard Bookkeeper

-Shirtbatter
+- Shirtbatter

-American Name Services
+- American Name Services

 Our EIN is `84-2519026`